dexterity-inc/envi/README.md

 # Update an existing Gist
 envi push --id abc123def456

+# Create a new Gist with custom description
+envi push --desc "Production environment variables"

 # Create a new Gist without saving the ID
 envi push --save=false

+# Push with encryption (password-based)
+envi push --encrypt

+# Push with masked encryption (only values encrypted)
+envi push --mask

+# Push with encryption using a key file
+envi push --encrypt --use-key-file --key-file ~/.envi.key

+# Push with encryption and generate a new key file
+envi push --encrypt --generate-key
 ```

 ### Pull Command